dm2lct/tlnixie/README.md

 # Schematics and PCB files for the Turmlabor nixie clock kit.
+# Attention: This is a old, buggy version!
+See the new design on https://github.com/ludwig1992/Nixieclock_kit

 Feel free to build your own nixie clock from it.